 - Rest: Resting helps the body heal.
 Staying home from work or school also reduces the risk of transmitting the virus to others.

 - Hydration: Staying hydrated helps loosen congestion in the nose and sinuses while soothing the throat.
 Water and diluted juice are good options to stay hydrated.
-Warm liquids, such as teas, broths, and soups, may be especially beneficial.
+Warm liquids may be especially beneficial, such as teas, broths, and soups.
 A person should avoid caffeine and alcohol until fully recovered.

-- Saltwater gargle: To soothe a sore throat, a person can mix a 1/2 teaspoon of salt with 8 ounces of warm water and use as a gargle.
+- Saltwater gargle: To soothe a sore throat, a person can mix a 1/2 teaspoon of salt with 8 ounces of warm water and gargle with it.

-- Pain relievers: A headache, sore throat, and fever may be relieved with over-the-counter medications.
+- Pain relievers: A headache, sore throat, and fever may be relieved with over-the-counter (OTC) medications.
 Some of these are also available for purchase online, such as acetaminophen or ibuprofen.
-Always follow the instructions on the packet, especially if giving medications to children.
+Always follow the instructions on the packet, especially if giving medicines to children.

-- Vaporizers or humidifiers: These devices help add moisture to the air, which may ease coughing and congestion.
+- Vaporizers or humidifiers: These devices help add moisture to the air, easing coughing and congestion.
 Using a vaporizer or humidifier at night might encourage a good night’s sleep.
-Vaporizers and humidifiers should be cleaned daily to discourage the growth of microbes and mold.
-A range of humidifiers available for purchase online.
+It is important to clean vaporizers and humidifiers daily to discourage the growth of microbes and mold.
+A range of humidifiers is available for purchase online.

-- Avoid contact with infected people.
-Maintain a distance with anyone who has a head cold to reduce the risk of catching the virus.
+- Avoid contact with people who have the virus.
+Maintain a distance from anyone with a head cold to reduce the risk of catching the virus.

 - Wash hands regularly.
 Thoroughly cleaning the hands with soap and hot water reduces transmission of the virus.
 An alcohol-based hand sanitizer is also effective.

 - Avoid sharing items.
 To prevent exposure to cold germs, try not to share cups or utensils with others.